 Dr. Tonya Davis, associate professor, is director of the Applied Behavior Analysis program.
 She specializes in special education and applied behavior analysis.
 She has research interests in the treatment of challenging behavior, communication interventions, and educational interventions for children with intellectual and developmental disabilities.
 Dr. Davis is a Board Certified Behavior Analyst-Doctoral Level (BCBA-D).
-She currently serves as the Coordinator of the Special Education Undergraduate Program and is the Director of the Baylor Clinic for Assessment, Research, and Education (CARE), which is part of the Baylor Center for Developmental Disabilities.
+She also serves as the Coordinator of the Special Education Undergraduate Program and is the Director of the Baylor Clinic for Assessment, Research, and Education (CARE), which is part of the Baylor Center for Developmental Disabilities.

 Dr. Jessica S. Akers, is an assistant professor of Educational Psychology, specializing in Applied Behavior Analysis.
 Dr. Akers completed her post-doctoral fellowship at the University of Nebraska Medical Center, working in the Munroe-Meyer Institute.
 Dr. Akers is a Board Certified Behavior Analyst-Doctoral Level (BCBA-D).
 Dr. Akers’ research interests include strategies for promoting appropriate social and play skills and verbal behavior in individuals with autism and related disabilities.
 She is primarily interested in targeting appropriate play between children with autism and their typically developing peers and siblings.